ur-git/javascript-concepts/Behind The Scene/JS_Scope.md

 5. **Scope chain is different from the call stack**.
    - **Scope chain is based on where functions are defined**.
    - **Call stack is based on the order of function calls**.

----

-This markdown file neatly summarizes the concepts discussed in the lecture while keeping the content **precise and expert-level**.
-Let me know if you need any modifications! 🚀